 With a new day brings a new location for me to discover and photograph.
 It also forecasts possible snow, a weather feature I’ve never had to deal with before while driving, I’m hoping with crossed fingers that the snow holds off and the persistent wind calms itself down long enough to let me pass unscathed.

 Note: This is addictive!
-I found myself so in love with it that I kept going ‘why not another glass’, soon enough I had to lay down on the ground and let out moans of a belly full of limeade.
+I found myself so in love with it that I kept going ‘why not another glass’, eventually I had to lay down on the ground and let out moans of a belly full of limeade.

 Adapted from Allrecipes